erni27/imcache/README.md

 c.Set(4, "four", imcache.WithSlidingExpiration(time.Second))
 ```

 If you want to use default expiration time for the given cache instance, you can use the `WithDefaultExpiration` `Expiration` option.
-By default the default expiration time is set to no expiration.
+By default, the expiration time is set to no expiration.
 You can set the default expiration time when creating a new `Cache` or `Sharded` instance.
 More on sharding can be found in the [Sharding](#sharding) section.

 ```go
 // Create a new non-sharded cache instance with default absolute expiration time equal to 1 second.